Vietnam v China PR (2022 FIFA World Cup qualification): China

+Li Xiaopeng, China's new manager following Li Tie's resignation.

-China entered the match against Vietnam in a less than positive context.
-After qualifying in the second round as the runners-up in Group A (behind Syria), the Chinese team qualified for the third round.
+China entered the third qualifying round as the second-placed team in Group A of the second qualifying round, behind Syria.
 Under the guidance of coach Li Tie in the early stages of the qualifiers, China were expected to compete for a place in the 2022 World Cup, especially after naturalizing a number of players with Brazilian and European roots such as Elkeson, Alan Carvalho, and Tyias Browning.
 However, after the first 6 matches in the third qualifying round, the Chinese team only won 5 points, with 1 win (against Vietnam), 2 draws and 4 losses.
 The performance did not meet expectations, forcing coach Li Tie to resign in early December 2021.
 Coach Li Xiaopeng was immediately appointed as a replacement in the context that the team needed to refresh its approach and regain the trust of fans.
-Before this match, the Chinese team was ranked 5th in Group B, 5 points ahead of Vietnam.
+Before the match, the Chinese team was ranked 5th in Group B, 5 points ahead of Vietnam.
 In addition, the Chinese team also faced many difficulties in preparation, including not being able to play at home due to strict COVID-19 control measures in the country.
-Instead, they had to play at a neutral venue in the West Asia region throughout the qualifying stage.
-The match against Vietnam was the first time the team had to travel to Southeast Asia since the beginning of the qualifying round.
+Instead, they had to play at a neutral venue in the West Asia region throughout the qualifying stage, and the match was the first time the team had to travel to Southeast Asia since the beginning of the qualifying round.

 In the context of increasing pressure from domestic public opinion due to the unsatisfactory performance in the third qualifying round, the Chinese team is expected to enter the match with great determination to win completely, thereby boosting the team's spirit and somewhat allaying the wave of criticism from fans, especially when the confrontation with Vietnam takes place right on the occasion of the traditional New Year - a time with many sacred meanings and often associated with the hope of a favorable start to the new year according to Chinese cultural traditions.